Diamond (gemstone): Modern

 In the 21st century, the technology to produce perfect diamonds synthetically was developed.
 Diamonds produced by the latest technologies are visually identical to mined, naturally occurring diamonds.
-It is too early to assess the effect of future wide availability of gem-quality synthetic diamonds on the diamond market, although the traditional diamond industry has taken steps to try to create a distinction between diamonds dug from the ground and diamonds made in a factory, in part by downplaying the fact that diamonds from both sources are actually visually identical.
-Synthetics currently represent 2% of gem-quality diamond supply used for jewelry, but 98% of industrial-quality supply used for abrasive applications.
+The price of lab-grown vs. natural diamonds has fallen considerably, from a 20% discount in 2017 to a 80% discount in 2023.
+By 2024, lab-grown diamonds represented 25% of the value of the global diamond market and 50% of the U.S. engagement ring market by volume.
+The growth in popularity of synthetic diamonds, combined with demand issues caused by geopolitical and economic instability, and changing consumption habits among younger consumers, has caused a dramatic drop in the price of mined diamonds and an industry crisis, with mines and polishing facilitates closing or suspending production.

 Characteristics

 The most familiar usage of diamonds today is as gemstones used for adornment—a usage which dates back into antiquity.
 The dispersion of white light into spectral colors is the primary gemological characteristic of gem diamonds.
 In the twentieth century, gemologists have developed methods of grading diamonds and other gemstones based on the characteristics most important to their value as a gem.
 Four characteristics known informally as the "four Cs" are now commonly used as the basic descriptors of diamonds: carat, cut, color, and clarity.
-This system was developed by Gemological Institute of America in 1953 as internationally recognized standard to evaluate diamonds characteristics.
+This system was developed by Gemological Institute of America in 1953 as internationally recognized standard to evaluate diamonds' characteristics.

 Most gem diamonds are traded on the wholesale market based on single values for each of the four Cs; for example knowing that a diamond is rated as 1.5 carat, VS2 clarity, F color, excellent cut round brilliant, is enough to reasonably establish an expected price range.
 More detailed information from within each characteristic is used to determine actual market value for individual stones.
 Consumers who purchase individual diamonds are often advised to use the four Cs to pick the diamond that is "right" for them.

 Other characteristics also influence the value and appearance of a gem diamond.
 These include physical characteristics such as the presence of fluorescence as well as the diamond's source and which gemological institute evaluated the diamond.
 Cleanliness also dramatically affects a diamond's beauty.

 There are two major non-profit gemological associations which grade and provide reports, (informally referred to by the term certificate or cert, which is a misnomer for many grading reports) on diamonds; while carat weight and cut angles are mathematically defined, the clarity and color are judged by the trained human eye and are therefore open to slight variance in interpretation.
 These associations are listed below.